RIKEN Nishina Center for Accelerator-Based Science Cosmic Radiation Laboratory

 Research Summary

 Immediately after the Big Bang, the beginning of our universe, only hydrogen and helium existed.
-However, nuclear fusion in the interior of stars and the explosion of supernovae in the universe over the course of 13.8 billion years led to the evolution of a world brimming with the many different elements we have today.
-By using man-made satellites to observe X-rays and gamma-rays emitted from celestial objects, we are observing the synthesis of the elements at their actual source.
-Our goal is to comprehensively elucidate the scenarios for the formation of the elements in the universe, together with our research on sub-atomic physics through the use of an accelerator.
+However, nucleosynthesis in the supernova explosions over the course of 13.8 billion years led to the evolution of a world brimming with the many different elements we have today.
+By using satellites to detect X-rays and gamma-rays, we are observing the synthesized elements at their actual source.
+Our goal is to comprehensively elucidate the scenarios for the formation of the elements in the universe.
+We are also conducting observations of the extreme conditions near black holes and neutron stars that are unreachable on Earth, to see how far our knowledge of physics can be applied.

 Main Research Fields